-The following is an example of the Grid Locator page for pasture, rangeland, forage zoomed in to display county names and boundaries and grid IDs and boundaries.
+The following is an example of the Grid Locator page for PRF zoomed in to display county names and boundaries and grid IDs and boundaries.
 In the example, the grid boundaries are outlined with red lines and the county boundaries are outlined with a blue line.